Clarence Otis Bigelow: Personal life

 Bigelow married New Jersey native Grace Frances Bird, daughter of Thomas H. Bird, one of the founders of the New York Stock Exchange.
 She died on October 18, 1916, of heart disease.
 She was 62.
 The couple had one child, a daughter, who married Walter B. Simpson.

 He became the president of the New York State Board of Pharmacy and treasurer of Columbia University's Department of Pharmacy from 1882, and was also president of the West Side Savings Bank.
 He belonged to the Sons of the American Revolution.

 In 1911, twenty-one years after moving to New York's Upper West Side, he became a founding member of Ye Olde Settler's Association of Ye West Side.
 He was living at 133 West 78th Street, but also owned a summer home in Allenhurst, New Jersey.

 Death

-Bigelow died at St. Luke's Hospital in Manhattan on March 28, 1937, aged 85.
+Bigelow died at St. Luke's Hospital in Manhattan in 1937, aged 85.
 His funeral was held on March 30, 1937, at the Rutgers Presbyterian Church, of which he was the president of the board of trustees.
 He was interred in Rosedale Cemetery in Orange, New Jersey, beside his wife.